roadwarriorkata/architecture/01 ProblemDefintion/ProblemDefinition.md

 ## Largest Risks

 * Availability, data currentness, correctness: Users are not able to use the Road Warrior app during the travel or app shows wrong data.
 If there are changes in trip communicated on short notice, but user is not informed about the app, user propably will not trust the app anymore in future.
-Furthermore user will not trust the app if the shown trip schedule is wrong (independent of the reason)
+Furthermore user will not trust the app if the shown trip schedule is wrong (independent of the reason).
+* There is a connected risk, because the success of the Warrior application depends on the timely and acurate delivery of reservation updates by the agencies.
+If the agencies fail to deliver updates in time or inconsistent the user will atribute this to Warrior application.
 * Security: Especially ensure data privacy concerns for all the processed and stored data.
 This topic is addressed in an additional [CrossCuttingConcern for security](/03%20SolutionDetails/CrossCuttingConcern_Security.md).